SkoolNotes/Taproot/2020HIST201/KBUnitTwoEssayHux.md

 This lack of understanding arose out of the enlightenment?

-Resan detant works by the state acting in its own self intrest, which manifests in mercantilism, the strategy of minizing imports and maximizing exports.
+Resan detant works by the state acting in its own self intrest, which manifests in mercantilism, the strategy of minimizing imports and maximizing exports.
 It also manifests in war, but to a much lesser extent.

 An emergent property, 'Balance of Power,' arises out of a collection of these states all participating in resan detant.